MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Changing-Computer-State.md

 To shut down particular sessions on a Terminal Server, use the **tsshutdn.exe** command-line tool.

-## Logging Off the Current Session
+## Logging off the current session

 You can use several different techniques to log off of a session on the local system.
 The simplest way is to use the Remote Desktop/Terminal Services command-line tool, **logoff.exe** (For details,